-Special fellowships for minority students are provided by the American Political Science Association (1527 New Hampshire Ave.
+Special fellowships for minority students may be provided by the American Political Science Association (1527 New Hampshire Ave.
 N.W., Washington, D.C.
-20036), students should visit their website (apsanet.org/content 3284.cfm) for further information.
+20036), students should visit their website (apsanet.org/content_3284.cfm) for further information.

 COMPENSATION

 Stipend levels are established in accordance with university guidelines, previous year's levels, as well as level of stipends offered by comparable institutions.